emoracle/usage_reports_to_adw/step_by_step_daily_report.md

 ```
 OCI -> Menu -> Solutions and Platform -> Email Delivery -> Email Approved Sender
 --> Create approved sender
---> email address to be used (Usually your login user)
+--> email address to be used, your domain must allow to send e-mail from it, if not use report@oracleemaildelivery.com,
 ```

 ![](img/report_01.png)